CodeYourFuture/Git-CLI-Coursework/README.md

 <!-- Write your answer here -->

-- You have good control over Operating system and files which will make evert task faster
+- You have good control over Operating system and files which will make every task faster and automated.

 2. What is the Git command to send your code to Github?